zainul-khan/fastapi-sm-demo/Readme.md

 # Check if localhost works fine on your browers
 http://localhost:8000/

-# NOTE: This project mainly focuses on setup and folder structure with coding practices.
-You can make it more modular by subdividing the files into folders.
+# NOTE: This project mainly focuses on setup and fast api project architecture.
+You can make it more modular such as subdividing the files into folders.
 For example, schemas.py can be a folder containing user_schemas.py, post_schemas.py, etc., as the project grows larger.

 # Content